 Supriya Munshaw is a Senior Lecturer in the Practice Track.
-Her primary interest lies in commercialization of early-stage technologies especially in the life science and medical device industries.
-At Carey she has taught several courses including Discovery to Market, Pharmaceutical Strategy, Statistical Analysis, Business Leadership and Human Values and, New Product Development.
-She is one of the founders and organizers of the Johns Hopkins Bootcamp for Biomedical Entrepreneurs.
-She serves as the Chair of the Committee on Diversity and Inclusion for faculty and staff at Carey.
-Outside of Carey, she is very involved in the entrepreneurial ecosystem in Baltimore by investing in and advising local tech, biotech and medtech startups.
+Her primary interest lies in the commercialization of early-stage technologies especially in the life science and medical device industries.
+At Carey, she has taught several courses including Discovery to Market, Pharmaceutical Strategy, Statistical Analysis, Business Leadership and Human Values and, New Product Development.
+She also serves as the Academic Program Director of the Flexible MBA program at Carey.
+She was one of the founders and organizers of the Johns Hopkins Bootcamp for Biomedical Entrepreneurs and is now actively teaching Technology Entrepreneurship courses through the Executive Education Program.
+Outside of Carey, she is involved in the entrepreneurial ecosystem in Baltimore by investing in and advising local tech, Biotech, and MedTech startups.
 Additionally, she has served as adjunct faculty for the NSF I-corps program and on several NIH SBIR grant review panels.

 - Ph.
 D, Computational Biology and Bioinformatics, Duke University